digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

    * Helped Mirgita troubleshooting FMU zipping issue.

 * Other
    * Manning "Company booth" at ESA MBSE event Peter mentioned.
-We have a stand for the AU CPS group and we are promoting the HUBCAP to potential SMEs and MBD tools and model providers.
+We have a stand for the AU CPS group and we are promoting the HUBCAP platform www.hubcap.eu to potential SMEs and MBD tools and model providers.